inveniosoftware/invenio-accounts/docs/configuration.rst

 Remember me
 -----------
 Invenio supports a "remember me" feature which allows a user to be logged in, in case their session expired (which by default happens after 31 days).
-You can enable the feature by default by setting:
+By default a user must **opt-in** via a checkbox in the login form.
+If by default you instead would like a user to **opt-out**

 .. autodata:: invenio_accounts.config.SECURITY_DEFAULT_REMEMBER_ME